iPhonz/iphonz/README.md

 - View notifications by tapping the bell icon
 - Filter notifications by category using the tabs
 - Approve friend requests and group join requests
+- View and add comments by tapping the comment bubble icon on posts
+- Reply to comments by tapping the "Reply" button
+- Like comments by tapping the coffee cup icon